 TGax Editor: Please make the following changes to this section (11ax D2.0 P273L37):

 NOTE–A Trigger frame is intended for a TWT requesting STA if it is sent by the AP to which the STA is associated and the frame contains the 12 LSBs of the STA’s AID in any of its User Info fields.
-The Trigger frame can have multiple recipients, each of which is identified by the presence of the 12 LSBs of the recipient’s AID in any of its User Info fields (see 27.5.3 (UL MU operation)), and can have in the TA field the MAC address of the[11036, 13780] transmitted BSSID under the conditions defined in 27.5.3.2.3 (Allowed settings of the Trigger frame fields and UMRS Control field).
+The Trigger frame can have multiple recipients, each of which is identified by the presence of the 12 LSBs of the recipient’s AID in any of its User Info fields (see 27.5.3 (UL MU operation)), and can have in the TA field the MAC address of the AP or the[11036, 13780] transmitted BSSID under the conditions defined in 27.5.3.2.3 (Allowed settings of the Trigger frame fields and UMRS Control field).

 PS operation during TWT SPs